Israel coalition to fast-track bill to dissolve parliament

 As politicians gear up for fall elections, several coalition members have floated the possibility of passing a law before the Knesset disbands that would bar a lawmaker accused of a crime from serving as prime minister.

+Finance Minister Avigdor Lieberman said the aim of his Yisrael Beytenu party in the upcoming elections is “to prevent Benjamin Netanyahu from returning to power.”
+Along with the bill to dissolve parliament, he said he would advance legislation on Wednesday to bar a lawmaker under indictment from assuming the premiership.

+“I hope that bill, too, will find a majority,” he said, speaking at an economic conference hosted by the Israel Democracy Institute.

-Justice Minister Gideon Saar, leader of the New Hope party, told Army Radio that his faction had supported such a bill, and would vote in favor if it’s brought before parliament.
+Justice Minister Gideon Saar, leader of the New Hope party, told Army Radio that his faction had advocated such a bill, and would vote in favor if it’s brought before parliament.